viur-framework/viur-base/README.md

 ## License

-Copyright © 2022 by Mausbrand Informationssysteme GmbH.<br>
+Copyright © 2023 by Mausbrand Informationssysteme GmbH.<br>
 Mausbrand and ViUR are registered trademarks of Mausbrand Informationssysteme GmbH.

-You may use, modify and distribute this software under the terms and conditions of the GNU Lesser General Public License (LGPL).
+You may use, modify and distribute this software under the terms and conditions of the GNU Lesser General Public License (LGPL).<br>
 See the file LICENSE provided within this package for more information.